 The Anglican Church of Canada welcomes all those who have been baptized with water in the name of the Holy Trinity in any Christian tradition to receive Holy Communion at the Eucharist.
 Baptism is not repeatable and no further initiation rite is necessary.

-For more information on baptism, baptismal preparation, and making arrangements for adult baptism or infant/child baptism, please contact The Rev. Elizabeth Welch at 250-472-2090 or by email.
+For more information on baptism, baptismal preparation, and making arrangements for adult baptism or infant/child baptism, please contact The Rev. Elizabeth Barnard at 250-472-2090 or by email.